A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 What I do believe is that there are differing degrees of Minimalism and a fair bit of latitude within that which can change as you move through the different seasons of life.
 Using myself as an example, if I lived on my own without a hoarder husband and kids with toys, I’d be much more Minimalist than I am now!

-MY FAVOURITE DEFINITION OF MINIMALISM
+2. THE DEFINITION OF MINIMALISM

 There is one definition that has resonated with me right from the beginning of my own Minimalist journey.
 Joshua Becker of Becoming Minimalist defines Minimalism as this…